thayton/thayton.github.io/_posts/2015-01-09-scraping-by-example-ntu-edu.md

 Have a small scraping task you'd like to get done for free?

 Email me the details and if I think it will make an instructive example I'll develop a solution for free in a future post.

+## Shameless Plug

+Have a scraping project you'd like done?
+I'm available for hire.
+[Contact me](/contact) with some details about your project and I'll give you a quote.